 I am now a seasoned amateur, or what I suppose is professional in many ways.
 I still do most of my settings are made on the fly, because wildlife photography is amenable to that.
 I almost never remember what was best for which type of shot.
 I do not want to provide any suggestions as those who really interested will find real professional suggestions in classes.
 Or in the wonderful blog of Leanne Cole.
 I do differ in some aspects from some photographers.
 Even when I am taking a photo of a bird, I am always looking for a story.
 This is especially true for any people portraits, which I shoot often these days or landscapes if and when I take them .
 I don’t take a shot or the perfect shot or a difficult shot.
 I take a moment of a story with as much of the story as I can, imprinted in it.

 I use GIMP for watermarking and for any raw images I edit ( there is a separate program for that by GIMP called UFRAW).
 I also use the editing options in “photos” in my Mac.
-It is much easier to use and faster as in both cases I am most likely to use the ‘Levels’ (found under Advanced, in the photo editing menu in the Photos app and in GIMP or photoshop), and change how much of RBG I want in my photo).
+It is much easier to use and faster as in both cases I am most likely to use the ‘Levels’ (found under Advanced, in the photo editing menu in the Photos app and in GIMP or photoshop), and change how much of RBG I want in my photo.
 Sometimes when exposure is the main issue, I believe UFRAW is superior choice, I have also had some success changing gamma or linearity levels.
-I am sticking not plan to buy/subscribe photoshop.
+I am sticking to no plan to buy/subscribe photoshop.
 I continue to work on my photo taking technique and spotting the right subject prowess.

 My camera is a Canon 6D.
 The images are far sharper than the 7D and I love the camera and the lens.
 All photos post 2014 are taken on the 6D.
 The lens could be the L, 100-400mm or a macro 100mm I use rarely (for objects only).
 I still use the L 300-700 often.